Quasicrystalline Analogue of the Haldane Model: Summary and Outlook

 Our work raises questions about the nature of Chern bands in quasicrystalline systems.
 One such question relates to the localisation of states.
 As detailed in Sec. \ref{Sec:Intro}, localisation phenomena in non-topological quasicrystals are already the subject of considerable interest; similarly, the behaviour of a (topological) Landau level in the presence of random disorder has been extensively studied \cite{huckestein_scaling_1995} and continues to attract attention~\cite{loc-zirnbauer,loc-gruzberg,loc-bhaseen,loc-roy}.
-The case here of localisation in a topological quasicrystalline system may display even richer physics.
+The case here of localisation in a topological quasicrystalline system may display even richer physics, due to the interplay between topologically-protected extended states, and localised quasicrystalline states.
 A second question relates to the nature of strongly-correlated phases when particles within a (nearly) flat band interact.
 Here, due to the quasicrystalline Hamiltonian, we expect a non-uniform and quasicrystalline particle density, which in turn controls the interactions in the system.
 This could result in fundamentally different behaviour to the familiar fractional quantum Hall or fractional Chern insulator states, which have uniform and periodic particle densities respectively.
 Investigating these questions in detail is beyond the scope of this paper, but we note them as potential avenues for future work.